Modelling DDoS Attacks in IoT Networks using Machine Learning

 To visualize these results we plotted graphs of actual values versus those predicted by the prediction models (KRR, LGR and SVR).
 For each model we took snapshots showing its predictions for the next 15 minutes (900 seconds).
 Furthermore, to show the scalability of the predictive models, we also took snapshots of predictions for the next 2 to 4 hours.
 These snapshots are depicted in Figs. \ref{fig8} to \ref{fig13}, where the blue lines represent predicted values, while the red lines indicate actual values.

 Figs. \ref{fig8} to \ref{fig10} show plots of status versus time for KRR, LGR and SVR respectively.
 Status values are binary and can only be 0 or 1, where 0 means no attack is predicted and 1 means that an attack might take place.
 For all three models similar graphs were observed for the 15 minutes time frame.
 Figs. \ref{fig11} to \ref{fig13} show the predictions of the three models for the next 3 to 4 hours.
-KRR and LGR had similar graphs, with both models coincidentally wrongly predicting the occurrence of an attacks at around the 11,260th second marks.
+KRR and LGR had similar graphs, with both models coincidentally wrongly predicting the occurrence of an attack at around the $11,260^{th}$ second marks.
 The results of SVR's predictions for the same period are shown in Fig. \ref{fig13}, with SVR making wrong predictions on 10 different occasions.